volkmannp/ntbgraphics/README.md

   - ‘ploteachexp’ for plotting of given experiments as boxplots and exporting the result as a PDF file;
-  - ‘loopplotexp’ for plotting all experiments within a dataset as boxplots and exporting the results as individual PDF files;
+  - ‘loopplotexp’ for plotting all experiments within a dataset as boxplots and exporting the results in one PDF file;
   - ‘heatmapexp’ for plotting all experiments as a heatmap and producing a datamatrix with z-scored values.